 Kim Cattrall Will Be Back on TV After All!
-Find Out Her Next Role - E!
+Find Out Her Next Roles - E!
 Online

 HIMYM creators and executive producers Craig Thomas and Carter Bays and producer Pam Fryman are back for the new series, which began filming in August.
 Duff produces and Love, Simon writers, Isaac Aptaker and Elizabeth Berger are series writers.

 Are we ecstatic to hear Cattrall is back on TV?
-Abso-f**king-lutely.

-Note: UPDATE: Why star in one new series when you can star in two?
+Abso-f--king-lutely.